drtyhlpr/rpi23-gen-image/README.md

 #### Basic system features:
 ##### `ENABLE_CONSOLE`=true
 Enable serial console interface.
 Recommended if no monitor or keyboard is connected to the RPi2/3.
 In case of problems fe. if the network (auto) configuration failed - the serial console can be used to access the system.
+On RPI `0` `3` `3P` the CPU speed is locked at lowest speed.

+##### `ENABLE_PRINTK`=false
+Enables printing kernel messages to konsole. printk is `3 4 1 3` as in raspbian.

+##### `ENABLE_BLUETOOTH`=false
+Enable onboard Bluetooth interface on the RPi0/3/3P.
+See: https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/

+##### `ENABLE_MINIUART_OVERLAY`=false
+Enable Bluetooth to use this.
+Adds overlay to swap UART0 with UART1.
+Enabling (slower) Bluetooth and full speed serial console. - RPI `0` `3` `3P` have a fast `hardware UART0` (ttyAMA0) and a `mini UART1` (ttyS0)!
+RPI `1` `1P` `2` only have a `hardware UART0`. `UART0` is considered better, because is faster and more stable than `mini UART1`.
+By default the Bluetooth modem is mapped to the `hardware UART0` and `mini UART` is used for console.
+The `mini UART` is a problem for the serial console, because its baudrate depends on the cpu frequency, which is changing on runtime.
+Resulting in a volatile baudrate and thus in an unusable serial console.

+##### `ENABLE_TURBO`=false
+Enable Turbo mode.
+This setting locks cpu at highest frequency.
+As setting ENABLE_CONSOLE=true locks RPI to lowest CPU speed, this is can be used additionally to lock cpu hat max speed.
+Need a good power supply and probably cooling for the Raspberry PI.

 ##### `ENABLE_I2C`=false
 Enable I2C interface on the RPi2/3.
 Please check the [RPi2/3 pinout diagrams](https://elinux.org/RPi_Low-level_peripherals) to connect the right GPIO pins.